symphonyoss/symphony-java-client/README.md

 ## Change log and notes

 ### V1.0.2 (SNAPSHOT)
+* Support for REST API 1.46.0+
 * Removed generated symphony-apis module and replaced with [symphony-java-api](https://github.com/symphonyoss/symphony-java-api) released modules
-* Upgraded all underlying services with new REST API v4 endpoints
+* Services and clients have support for V4 endpoints.
+Use SymphonyClientFactory.TYPE.V4 when instantiating SymphonyClient
+* Added new models and listeners to support V4 event based messaging.
+This primarily impacts "Room" services if running V4 mode.
+* SymMessage support for PresentationML inclusive of EntityData
+* Examples added back to project, but are not part of distribution
+* Example added for PresentationML (incl EntityData) and RoomExampleV4 showing event messaging
-* Removed PresenceService as it is no longer supported
+* Removed PresenceService and associated listeners as it is no longer supported
 * Better exception handling exposing underlying root causes from API calls.
-* Moved away from using system properties in favor of internal configuration properties.
+* Moved away from using system properties in favor of internal configuration properties with native support for system configuration and environmental properties.
 * Increase in unit test coverage
-* Room cache (lazy), running late on this one
 * Added ability to obtain stream attributes in StreamsClient.getStreams(...).
 Admin and user level.
 * Added the ability to list all streams known streams for a given user StreamClient
 * Updated MessageService to take advantage of new stream attributes functions